 Some people may just envision adding machines and balance sheets when they think about accounting, but there’s so much more to it.
 If you handle the books for a small business, there are several principles that go beyond crunching the numbers.
 Get to know the essential of bookkeeping and accounting.

-Matching Revenue and Expenses
+Matching Principle for Revenue and Expenses

-For example, if your credit card provider takes three days to process payments, you may not want to include that revenue in your bookkeeping until it’s in your bank account.
+For example, if your credit card payment processor takes three days to process payments, don’t include that revenue in your bookkeeping until it’s in your bank account.
 To illustrate another scenario, imagine you extend credit to a number of clients.
-On paper, you’ve made a lot of sales, and you’ve reduced your inventory accordingly.
+On paper, you make a lot of sales and reduce your inventory accordingly.
 If you like, you can record the revenue from these sales, but that isn’t a very conservative approach to bookkeeping.
 In fact, in this situation, your company is revenue-poor and cash-rich.
-To make your books more accurate, you may want to wait and record the revenue as your customers pay down their credit lines.
+For more accurate books, wait and record the revenue as your customers pay down their credit lines.

 Going concern is when a company can continue operations indefinitely.
-If a company is a going concern, you should feel comfortable recording expenses incrementally as explained above.
-If there are signs that a company may need to sell its assets and close shop, it’s no longer considered a going concern, and you should adjust your bookkeeping strategies in response.
+If your company is a going concern, you can feel comfortable recording expenses incrementally as explained above.
+If there are signs that a company may need to sell its assets and close shop, it’s no longer considered a going concern and you should adjust your bookkeeping strategies in response.

 These accounting and bookkeeping principles become extremely important when working with investors, lenders, or shareholders.
 Although your business may not be legally required to adopt these approaches to accounting, these ideas work together to create the most accurate books possible for your small business.

 While knowing general bookkeeping and accounting terms and principles is a great start, you need to keep your accounts in pristine condition.
 This means recording all items in a central location.
 Keep your books accurate and up to date automatically.
 Change the way you manage your finances now.